ge-xing/Diff-UNet/README.md

 ![](/imgs/framework.png)

 ## dataset
-We release the codes which support the training and testing process of two dataset, BraTS2020 and BTCV.
+We release the codes which support the training and testing process of two datasets, BraTS2020 and BTCV.

 BraTS2020(4 modalities and 3 segmentation targets): https://www.med.upenn.edu/cbica/brats2020/data.html